Kathleen-Soares/Kathleen-Soares/README.md

 ### 👋 Hi, I’m @Kathleen-Soares

-🎓 I'm currently a Software Engineering student based in Porto, Portugal.
+🎓 I'm currently a Computer Science student based in Porto, Portugal.
 💼 Transitioning into tech with a strong passion for back-end development and system architecture.

 ---